MLMIP/COVID19-Diag/README.md

 || Bacterial Pneumonia | 980 | 409 |

 The dataset details are described in this article: Deep Supervised Learning Using Self-Adaptive Auxiliary Loss for COVID-19 Diagnosis from Imbalanced CT Images.
+This dataset is public, if you want to use it for related research, please contact the email: kaihu@xtu.edu.cn to sign the relevant agreement to obtain.

 If you find this dataset useful, please cite: